 Is PRP Treatment Painful?

 The PRP and microneedling process has minimal discomfort, depending on each individual.
 We use very fine needles.
-Your nurse can use a numbing agent on your scalp to prevent any possibility of pain from injections or microneedling.

 How Long Does It Take to See Results?